AdaCore/spark2014/docs/lrm/source/subprograms.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 6.1.5 LR 'Result on Depends aspect is checked as a postcondition of the function
+      :Trace Unit: FA 6.1.5 LR 'Result on Depends aspect is checked as a postcondition of the function

 #.
 In a ``dependency_relation`` there can be at most one ``dependency_clause``